rbong/rhcsa-open-guide/index.md

 This guide is targetted towards [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) (RHEL) version 9, which is the version of RHEL targetted by EX200 at the time of writing.
+Sometimes general Linux knowledge is included where useful.

-## Usage
+## Intended Audience

 This guide is meant for anyone with some Linux experience looking to fill any gaps in their knowledge to become a [Red Hat Certified Systems Administrator](https://www.redhat.com/en/services/certification/rhcsa).

 This guide is recommended for self-directed learners who like reading.

-All information in this guide is targetted towards [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) (RHEL) version 9 unless otherwise noted.
-Sometimes general Linux knowledge is included where useful.